bids-standard/bids-specification/CONTRIBUTING.md

 ## Making a change to the BIDS-schema

-Several aspects of the specification are defined in a set of YAML files in the `src/schema` folder.
+Several aspects of the specification are defined in a set of YAML files in the `src/schema` directory.
 The content of those files is described in a dedicated [README file](./src/schema/README.md).

 ### 1. Ensure that changes to the specification are matched in the schema